karare1/quiz-game/README.md

 The COOL Quiz was created for anyone who wants to test their knowledge or learns some new interesting facts about the winter season.
 The player can take the quiz yourself or it can be used as a family indoor activity for those cold and dark evenings.
 The quiz has 12 multiple choice questions with a 120-second timer and a High Score page so the player can save their best score.
-It hopes to engage all age groups or individuals of various interests not just a 'winter people'.
+It hopes to engage all age groups or individuals of various interests not just a 'winter fans'.

 ![Responsive Design](media/responsive.png)